Sanya1001/aidgentic/README.md

 - **Structured Output from agents for cost projections and optimal NGO routing**: Developing a multi-agent system that can communicate and share information effectively was a challenging but rewarding experience.
 We also had to ensure that data was structured enough to be served to the frontend

 ## Multi-Agent Architecture
+- Our novel multi agent system is represented by a state graph.
+Each node in the graph represents an expert agent.
+Our entry point nodes are agents who represent humanitarian report aggregators for specific regions.
+For example, we have one agent who oversees humanitarian crisis reports for the state of California.
+These regional reporters send a briefing of relevant issues to a cost and resource estimation agent, whose job is to determine which humanitarian resources are needed for the given situation.
+For example, the resource estimation node will request the appropriate number of fire fighters in response to a forest fire.
+The requests are then routed to the correct NGOs for the task by an NGO communicator/routing agent.

 ![Untitled-2024-03-06-2342](https://github.com/Sanya1001/aidgentic/assets/23709618/5544d4b5-ae69-4c44-a289-e9a0c49980d1)
 ![Comparison](https://github.com/Sanya1001/aidgentic/blob/main/Sync/Slide12.jpg)